 Entrance: 100 baht

 Across the river from Wat Pho, Wat Arun is one of the most photogenic temples I’ve ever seen.
-Known as the temple of dawn, it is a buddhist temple but the name derive from Aruna, the hindu god of the rising sun.
+Known as the temple of dawn, it is a Buddhist temple but the name derives from Aruna, the Hindu god of the rising sun.
 This was where the Emerald Buddha was held before it was moved to the Grand Palace by King Rama I.

 With three distinctive white Khmer-styled towers known as Prang, it is not as big as the other two but very distinctive with its white exterior with colourful porcelain plate.

 The current temple we see was built in the mid-19th century by King Rama II, with the central tower reaching 79m tall.
 The stairs are fairly steep and you can only go up to the first level and not higher in the main stupa.